wickedcodeninja/CCO-Diagrams/README.md

 # Installation
 Required:
-- GHC 8.0.2 or Haskell stack
+- GHC 8.0.2 or Haskell Stack
 - pdfTeX 3.14159265-2.6-1.40.17 (pdflatex)
-- extsizes package for Latex (often included with your TeX distribution)
+- extsizes package for LaTeX (usually included within your systems TeX Live Distribution)

 To build and install this project using Cabal run `make && cabal install`.